Protests against 'needlessly cruel' immigration policy planned across SLO County

-Several protests are planned for across San Luis Obispo County in opposition to the U.S. government's policy of separating undocumented immigrants from their children.
+Several protests are planned across San Luis Obispo County in opposition to the U.S. government's "zero-tolerance" immigration enforcement policy that, until recently, included the separation of undocumented immigrants from their children.

 Protests are planned for Arroyo Grande, Atascadero, Cambria, Los Osos, Morro Bay, Nipomo, Paso Robles and San Luis Obispo, beginning Thursday, June 21 and culminating with a June 30 rally in front of the San Luis Obispo County Superior Courthouse that is timed to coincide with a nationwide day of protest.

 For weeks now, the Department of Homeland Security, Immigration and Customs Enforcement and the U.S. Border Patrol have ramped up immigration enforcement as part of President Donald Trump's zero-tolerance policy toward illegal immigration.
-All adult undocumented immigrants are charged with at least a misdemeanor offense, a departure from previous policy, and their children are taken to be housed at detention camps.
+All adult undocumented immigrants were charged with at least a misdemeanor offense, a departure from previous policy, and their children were taken to be housed at detention camps.

 Public anger — 66 percent of Americans oppose the separation policy, according to a Quinnipiac University poll published Monday — intensified after the government released photos of cages which are used to house large groups of children together; notably, the photos depict only male children.
 The government has not disclosed where the female children are detained.